Estimate Time4 min

 • If traveling out of the country, consider credit cards that don't charge a foreign transaction fee.

-Using your debit or credit cards can be the safest and most cost-effective way to pay worldwide.
-It may take some planning ahead, though, to avoid fees.
-Whether you pay with a debit card or use a credit card, plan ahead so you don't end up paying more than necessary.
+Using debit or credit cards can be the safest and most cost-effective way to pay worldwide.
+Whether you pay with a debit card or use a credit card, plan ahead to avoid fees so you don't pay more than necessary.

 Fraud protection when traveling with credit and debit cards

-That protection extends to payments made with a phone (aka digital wallet), online and at physical terminals as well.
-If you have a credit or debit card linked to your phone, you have another convenient and secure way to pay.
+The protection extends to payments made with a phone (aka digital wallet), online, and at physical terminals.
+Having a credit or debit card linked to your phone, is another convenient and secure way to pay.

 When traveling, don't keep all of your cards in one spot with your cash, in case a bag or wallet is lost.
 Write down some important phone numbers just in case something happens to your phone.
 When using a debit card, look out for unknown charges and report them right away to be fully protected from fraud.